by Bea Thackeray

 In 2012 we were preparing for a family member's 16th Birthday party and I thought it would be a lovely idea to make some crackers to mark the occasion.
-These cracker boxes were made using a recyclable material called 'Polyart', made from high density polyethylene.
-It can be printed on just like paper but is waterproof and tear-proof.
+These cracker boxes were hand cut and folded using a recyclable material called 'Polyart', made from high density polyethylene.
+It could be printed on just like paper but was waterproof and tear-proof.

 So this is how the journey began and I've been developing and refining the concept ever since.
-The Reusable Cracker was launched on the market in mid 2013.
-My business was then called 'Keep This Design' later to become 'Keep This Cracker'.
-(Feel free to read my previous blog for more on this.)
+The Reusable Cracker was launched in 2013, made in the UK using FSC certified folding box board, instead of plastic.

-Meeting customers at retail and trade events, gives me an opportunity to listen to valuable feedback.
-I learnt that it would be a good idea to offer our Gift Box Crackers with choices of gifts, so we have added ready-filled options to the Wedding Favour Collection.
-These gifts are selected for their ethical and eco credentials, and are made in UK by independent producers.
+Meeting customers at retail events gives me an opportunity to listen to valuable feedback.
+I learnt that it would be a good idea to offer the reusable crackers with fillers, so we selected eco friendly gifts made in UK by independent makers as well as fair trade producers.